 We finally get to see life in Vagan.
 Many citizens live in poverty and are unable to get their hands on medicine for the disease caused by Mars Rays.
 And even if they could it would only be a temporary measure—Ezelcant himself has just six months to live, which will leave his wife with a dead child and husband.
 The disease hits everyone regardless of their age or social status.
 Conditions are so hopeless and dehumanizing that most people gradually shut off their emotions as they get older, except for resentment towards the Federation that abandoned them.
 For Vagan, crossing the Despair Event Horizon is not an event in one's life, itistheir life.

-From the new opening sequence, there's this shadowy...thing.
+From the new opening sequence, the silhouette of Vagan Gear.
 It will no doubt be far less frightening when we see it in the light, but at the moment, well, just LOOK at it.◊

 In Episode 14, we see Chairman Mashita's aide Baker essentially hires a mobile suit equivalent of a hired gun (Mr C.) to eliminate Sei and Reji's Star Build Strike Gundam and he would stop at nothing to hinder their way and prevent them from reaching the finals.
 And Sei and Reji were nearly eliminated from the competition due to Mr C.'s intervention, he was clearly celebrating in his private chambers.